Enid Blyton: Accusations of racism, xenophobia and sexism

-Accusations of racism in Blyton's books were first made by Lena Jeger in the Guardian article published in 1966.
+Accusations of racism in Blyton's books were first made by Lena Jeger in a 1996 article for The Guardian.
 In the context of discussing possible moves to restrict publications inciting racial hatred, Jeger was critical of Blyton's The Little Black Doll, originally published in 1937.
 Sambo, the black doll of the title, is hated by his owner and other toys owing to his "ugly black face", and runs away.
 A shower of "magic rain" washes his face clean, after which he is welcomed back home with his now pink face.
 Jamaica Kincaid also considers the Noddy books to be "deeply racist" because of the blonde children and the black golliwogs.
 In Blyton's 1944 novel The Island of Adventure, a black servant named Jo-Jo is very intelligent, but is particularly cruel to the children.

 Accusations of xenophobia were also made.
 As George Greenfield observed, "Enid was very much part of that between the wars middle class which believed that foreigners were untrustworthy or funny or sometimes both".
 The publisher Macmillan conducted an internal assessment of Blyton's The Mystery That Never Was, submitted to them at the height of her fame in 1960.
 The review was carried out by the author and books editor Phyllis Hartnoll, in whose view "There is a faint but unattractive touch of old-fashioned xenophobia in the author's attitude to the thieves; they are 'foreign' ... and this seems to be regarded as sufficient to explain their criminality".
 Macmillan rejected the manuscript, but it was published by William Collins in 1961, and then again in 1965 and 1983.

 Blyton's depictions of boys and girls are considered by many critics to be sexist.
-In a Guardian article published in 2005, Lucy Mangan proposed that The Famous Five series depicts a power struggle between Julian, Dick and George (Georgina), in which the female characters either act like boys or are talked down to, as when Dick lectures George: "it's really time you gave up thinking you're as good as a boy".
+In a 2005 article with The Guardian, Lucy Mangan proposed that The Famous Five series depicts a power struggle between Julian, Dick and George (Georgina), in which the female characters either act like boys or are talked down to, as when Dick lectures George: "it's really time you gave up thinking you're as good as a boy".